netrc/jekyll-now/_posts/2020-12-03-Recent-Reviews.md

 ## Other Historical

 👍 [Barbarians](https://www.imdb.com/title/tt9184986/reference) (Netflix) - decent historical drama of the true story of [Arminius](https://en.wikipedia.org/wiki/Arminius), germanic hostage turned Roman Equite turned traitor to Rome and victor of the [Battle of the Teutoburg Forest](https://en.wikipedia.org/wiki/Battle_of_the_Teutoburg_Forest).
 So far, just one season; probably all I'll need to watch.
-Endorsed by https://ancientimes.blogspot.com/2020/11/two-thumbs-up-for-german-series.html !
+Endorsed by [Ancient Times blov](https://ancientimes.blogspot.com/2020/11/two-thumbs-up-for-german-series.html) !

 [Radioactive](https://www.imdb.com/title/tt6017756/reference) (Prime Video) - ok gauzy biopic with a couple decent science scenes of Madame and Pierre Curie's discovery of radioactivity.
 Loses the thumbs-up for heavy-handed cross-cutting to scenes from WWII and medicine demonstrating the evils and good of the nuclear age.